picchono/plevy/content/teaching/USMC85/writing.en.md

 To be submitted @ [pierre.levy@lecnam.net](mailto:pierre.levy@lecnam.net) with the following title for the email and for the document: USMC85_writing-<your SISCOL number>-<your Name>

-The format can be either in docx, markdown, LateX or simple text.
+The format can be preferably in pdf, but can also be in either docx, markdown, LateX or simple text.
 There is no format imposed, but do not hesitate to propose one (no need to justify unless necessary to understand the document itself).
 Diagrams, illustrations and tables are not allowed.
 If necessary, quantitative data should be integrated in the text.